Koshiro Shimada: 2018–2019 season: Junior Grand Prix Final bronze medal

+2019–2020 season: Senior Grand Prix debut

+Shimada began the season by winning the silver medal at the 2019 CS Nebelhorn Trophy before finishing fourth at the 2019 Japan Open.
+Going on to make his senior debut on the 2019–20 Grand Prix series, finishing tenth at 2019 Skate America and ninth at the 2019 NHK Trophy.
+Shimada then finished the season by placing tenth at the 2019–20 Japan Championships.

+2020–2021 season

+Although Shimada was assigned to compete at the 2020 Internationaux de France, the event was ultimately cancelled due to the COVID-19 pandemic.
+His only other competition was the 2020–21 Japan Championships, where he finished eighth.

-2022–2023 season
+2021–2022 season

+Shimada's first competition of the season was at the 2021 CS Warsaw Cup, where he finished fifth.
+He would then finish the season by placing tenth at the 2021–22 Japan Championships.

+2022–2023 season: Japan national silver medal and Four Continents

 Starting the season at the 2022 CS Lombardia Trophy, Shimada won the silver medal.
 He was given two Grand Prix assignments, coming ninth at the 2022 Skate America and fourth at the 2022 MK John Wilson Trophy.

 Shimada unexpectedly finished in second place at the 2022–23 Japan Championships, despite a "shaky" landing on his attempted quad Salchow.
 He was only sixth in the free skate, struggling with a number of jumps, but he remained second overall, less than two points ahead of bronze medalist Kazuki Tomono.
 Despite being the national silver medalist, the Japan Skating Federation's selection criteria for the 2023 World Championships led to his not being named to one of Japan's three berths, which drew protest from Shimada's friend and training partner, Japanese national champion Shoma Uno.
 Shimada was instead assigned to compete at the 2023 Four Continents Championships, where he came eleventh.

+During the off-season, Shimada was cast to play Sanji for the summer show, One Piece on Ice.

+2023–2024 season

+Shimada began the season at the 2023 CS Nebelhorn Trophy, winning the bronze medal.
+He was invited to participate in the Japan Open as part of the host team, finishing third in the men's event, while Team Japan won gold.